penrose/penrose/packages/docs-site/docs/ref/substance/usage.md

 If an object has an assigned label, then in the _style_ language, we can access the object's `label` property.

-## Substance Indexed Statements
+## Indexed Variables

 The _substance_ language allows users to define indexed expressions that expand into multiple statements.
-An indexed statement is a single substance statement (as described above) with templated identifiers and an indexing clause, like
+An indexed statement is a single substance statement (as described above) with templated identifiers and an indexing clause.
+A common example is declaring an indexed set of variables:

 ```substance
 Vector v_i for i in [0, 2]